dniswhite/sliderDemo/README.md

 ```

 ###Inheritance
-By itself 'DNISSwiperCell' does nothing for you.
+By itself `DNISSwiperCell` does nothing for you.
 It is expected that you (developer) will extend it to fit your needs.
-What is given to you is a content view 'swiperContentView' where you place the information that is normally displayed and then 'swiperButtonView' which is where you place the content to be displayed when the user swipes left.
+What is given to you is a content view `swiperContentView` where you place the information that is normally displayed and then `swiperButtonView` which is where you place the content to be displayed when the user swipes left.

 ####.h
 ```objc